-- Snowflakes – are single ice crystals or clusters of ice crystals that fall from a cloud.
+- Snowflakes – These are single ice crystals or clusters of ice crystals that fall from a cloud.
 These are the pretty, white flakes that fall directly from the sky as precipitation and they are often symmetrical.
 Symmetrical yes, but still, no two snowflakes are exactly alike right?

-- Hoarfrost – when ice crystals fall on a surface (like tree branches, leaves, wires, etc.) that is lower in temperature or below freezing than the surrounding atmosphere, the result is the rapid freezing of the moist crystals into solid state.
+- Hoarfrost – When ice crystals fall on a surface (like tree branches, leaves, wires, etc.) that is lower in temperature or below freezing than the surrounding atmosphere, the result is the rapid freezing of the moist crystals into solid state.
 A line of hoarfrost-covered trees makes for one of the most surreal scenes that you will ever see in Manitoba.
 So beautiful!

-- Graupel – these are cute, opaque, capsule-shaped ice crystals.
+- Graupel – These are cute, opaque, capsule-shaped ice crystals.
 They are often around 2-5 millimeters (0.1 to 0.2 inches) in size.
 They are formed when ice crystals travel through super cooled water droplets at temperatures below freezing and rounds the crystals out.
 If the ice crystals are more than 5 millimeters and harder, then they are called hail.

-- Polycrystals – these are simply snowflakes made up of many individual ice crystals.
+- Polycrystals – These are simply snowflakes made up of many individual ice crystals.